go.to/

 Namaluj dest (Paint the rain) - the single

 Two big hits performed by the future members of Golden Kids were released as a single in 1968.
-The composition on the A-side "Namaluj dest" (Paint the rain) was performed by Helena together with Vaclav Neckar and the song on the B-side featured the duet Helena-Marta Kubisova who performed "Hej, pane Zajicii".
+The composition on the A-side "Namaluj dest" (Paint the rain) was performed by Helena together with Vaclav Neckar and the song on the B-side featured Helena and Marta Kubisova duet "Hej, pane Zajicii".
 Lyrics to the both songs had been written by Jan Schneider and the music by Bohuslav Ondracek.
+The single was re-released in 1969 with different cover.

 Helena on Polydor

 Helena started her career in West Germany already in 1968 when Polydor released her single "Frag' nicht".
-Helena, Marta and Vaclav Neckar were by that time the absolute biggest artist in Czechoslovakia in there was a certain interest for them in West Europe.
+Helena, Marta and Vaclav Neckar were by that time the absolute biggest artists in Czechoslovakia and there was a certain interest for them in West Europe.
 Helena would release several singles and two albums in West Germany during the 1970s.

 Golden Kids

-On November 1, 1968 she started together with Kubisova and Neckar the pop group called "Golden Kids".
+On 1 November 1968 she started together with Kubisova and Neckar the pop group called "Golden Kids".
+The group gained a great popularity from the very beginning.
+Golden Kids had several top hits in Czechoslovakia and even a certain interest for the group came from West Germany.

 1969